Rethinking Randomized Smoothing from the Perspective of Scalability: Introduction

 \subsection{Randomized Smoothing}

-Randomized smoothing \cite{b77, b2} has emerged as a powerful certification-based defense against adversarial attacks.
+Randomized smoothing was introduced as a certification-based defense technique by \cite{b1}.
 The fundamental idea behind randomized smoothing is to create a smoothed classifier by applying a convolution with Gaussian noise to the base classifier.
-Given a base classifier $f$, We create a smoothed version of this classifier, denoted as $g$, which predicts the most likely class $c$ that the base classifier $f$ will predict for a noised version of the input $x + \epsilon$, where $\epsilon \sim \mathcal{N}(0, \sigma^2I)$.
-Thus, $g$ can be defined as:
+Given a base classifier $f$, we create a smoothed version of this classifier, denoted as $g$, which predicts the most likely class $c$ that the base classifier $f$ will predict for a noisy version of the input $x + \epsilon$, where $\epsilon \sim \mathcal{N}(0, \sigma^2I)$.
+Thus, $g$ can be calculated as:

-Lecuyer et al. \cite{b77} and Li et al. \cite{b2} showed that the smoothed classifier $g$ will consistently classify within a certified radius around the input $x$ under $l_2$ norm considerations.
-However, the guarantees provided by these papers were loose due to a noticeable gap between the theoretical lower bounds and the empirical accuracy, suggesting the existence of a tighter radius around the input $x$ than those predicted.
+While \cite{b77} and \cite{b2} showed that the smoothed classifier $g$ will consistently classify within a certified radius around the input $x$ under $l_2$ norm considerations, \cite{b1} was the first paper to demonstrate tight robustness guarantees for a randomized smoothing classifier against adversarial attacks constrained under the norm $l_2$.
+For empirical calculation they made use of Clopper-Pearson bounds based on the Neyman-Pearson Lemma by making use of Monte Carlo Sampling.

-Cohen et al. \cite{b1} was the first paper to prove tight robustness guarantees for a randomized smoothing classifier against adversarial attacks constrained under the $l_2$ norm.
-Given the top two classes, $c_A$ and $c_B$, that the base classifier is most likely to predict for the sample, the robust radius $r$ is given by: